FontoXML/fontoxml-table-flow-cals/README.md

 });
 ```

 **Note** that this add-on supports existing tables that contain `tfoot` elements.
-However, it _does not_ support inserting these elements in new tables.
+However, it _does
+not_ support inserting these elements in new tables.

+**Note** that this add-on requires all entries in a table to be present.
+The cals specification
+allows entry elements to be omitted if they are empty and their location can be deduced from the
+other cells.
+This add-on requires all entry elements to be present in order to display the table.

-To configure the markup labels and contextual operations, use the {@link configureProperties} function.
+To configure the markup labels and contextual operations, use the {@link configureProperties}
+function.

-The cell element menu button widgets are added based on the existence of contextual operations on cell level.
-Make sure that only cell-specific operations are added to the cell widget, so that users are only given options relevant to them.
+The cell element menu button widgets are added based on the existence of contextual operations on
+cell level.
+Make sure that only cell-specific operations are added to the cell widget, so that users
-Example on how you can add this element menu on the widget:
+are only given options relevant to them.
+Example on how you can add this element menu on the
+widget:

 ```
 configureProperties(sxModule, 'self::entry', {